1. Text Figures (old-style numbes)

 However, Desktop Publishing or DTP as it became known allowed for a WYSIWYG experience unknown before.
-No longer did you have to spend £5 (and this was in 1992) just to see the output of one page.
+No longer did you have to spend £5 (and this was in 1992) to see the output of one page.

-However, the problem eventually was solved and the OpenType format was created.
-Now there was no limit to the number of characters or “glyphs” in a font and we could have real small caps, superscripts and… numbers!
+However, the problem eventually was solved, and the OpenType format was created.
+Now there was no limit to the number of characters or “glyphs” in a font, and we could have real small caps, superscripts and… numbers!

 There are essentially four sets of numbers (ignoring superscripts etc.) that we need to deal with.
 Just like the letters of the alphabet, we have uppercase numbers and lowercase numbers.
-The former are more properly called “titling figures” or “lining figures” and the latter are known as “text figures” or “old-style figures” (OSF for short).
-However, numbers are often put in tables and thus a professional typeface will contain tabular versions of the upper and lowercase numbers as well as the standard proportional figures required for setting regular text.
+The former are more properly known as “titling figures,” or “lining figures,” and the latter are known as “text figures” or “old-style figures” (OSF for short).
+We will use Adobe InDesign’s naming convention of lining and old-style figures for clarity, although I prefer “text figures”.

-Clearly for tables, tabular figures can be more desirable, but for regular text, proportional ranging figures as in the first line are more harmonious and less jarring.
+Clearly, for tables, tabular figures can be more desirable, but for regular text, proportional ranging figures as in the first line are more harmonious and less jarring.

 If you have a manuscript that you wish to be typeset seamlessly with classic ranging figures, then contact us for a no-obligation discussion by clicking here.

-Looking forward to your comments below!
+I am looking forward to your comments below!